-Columbia Law School guarantees housing for all first-year incoming students who (1) apply for housing
+Columbia Law School offers housing for all first-year incoming students who (1) apply for housing

 - Apply for housing by the deposit deadline of the year in which they matriculate.

 - Maintain continuous academic residence at the Law School for the three years of the J.D. program.

 While our housing office makes every effort to accommodate transfer students, on-campus housing is not guaranteed.

-Columbia Law School guarantees housing for all first-year students who (1) apply for housing of the year they matriculate and (2) maintain continuous academic residence at the Law School for the three years of the J.D. program.
-A majority of students use this housing guarantee and live on campus for the entire three years at Columbia.
+Columbia Law School offers housing for all first-year students who (1) apply for housing of the year they matriculate and (2) maintain continuous academic residence at the Law School for the three years of the J.D. program.
+A majority of students use this housing and live on campus for the entire three years at Columbia.

 Columbia Residential manages on-campus leasing for all graduate students.
 Graduate student housing is located within a 10-block radius of campus and maintained by a dedicated staff of live-in superintendents and university facility staff.
 A majority of the buildings are pre-war elevator buildings and maintain the charm of Manhattan’s West Side.